onap/archived-vid/vid-ext-services-simulator/README.txt

            Note that from the below fields, it's mandatory to populate at least "responseCode".

               "responseCode" - integer, HTTP response code.
+              "responseHeaders" - Dictionary Object with HTTP headers and values.
               "body" - String, body of the response.
                                Note that JSON String should be properly escaped.